A lifetime of neurology: how understanding of the brain has changed over 25 years

 So what progress might we look forward to in the next 25 years?
 Firstly, PET scans helped to detect abnormal proteins early and this allowed professionals to differentiate between Alzheimer’s and other types of dementia.

 Though there is still no cure as yet, early detection means quicker and more appropriate treatment is available – a huge step in the right direction for patients.

 The progress coming from the Human Genome Project and the resultant testing methods are really important to those with neurological conditions too.
-Further research has revealed “significant genetic material” in the blood stream of people with schizophrenia, depression and autism, among other conditions.
+Further research has revealed “significant genetic material” in the blood stream of people diagnosed with schizophrenia, depression and autism, among other conditions.

 Although no diagnostic tests have been devised for these conditions just yet, there is a good chance that they may become more simply detectable in the foreseeable future.